Male person in a blue and white striped shirt standing in front of a blurred background showing geometric shapes in blue and white.

 Are you looking for a specific contact?
 Some 350 people from over 30 countries work at the Max Planck Institute for Human Development.
 The institute comprises four research centers, six Research Groups, one Lise Meitner Research Group, and several service departments.
 The contact details of all staff members are listed here.

-Are you interested in participating in a study?
-We are always looking for men, women, and children of various ages who are interested in participating in psychological or neuroscience studies.
-Here you can find out which projects are currently looking for participants and read up on the conditions for participation and study methods used.
+The Max Planck Institute for Human Development is always looking for men, women, and children of various ages who are interested in taking part in psychological studies.
+Here you can find out which projects are currently looking for participants and learn about the conditions for participation.
+If you have any questions on a specific study, please contact the person indicated.
+If you would like to participate in a study, please register by completing our contact form.

 Current Research Results